 "The Social Harp: Early American Shape-Note Songs" sung by Southern traditional singers led by Hugh McGraw, (Rounder 0094).
-A fine 1978 LP of songs in three-part harmony from The Social Harp (1855, see Tunebook section) has been reissued by Rounder Records in CD and cassette formats in 1994.
+A fine 1978 LP of songs in three-part harmony from The Social Harp (1855, see Tunebook section) was reissued by Rounder Records in CD and cassette formats in 1994.
 One half of the record has singing-school pieces and the other half camp-meeting and revival spirituals.
 The 26 singers, all of them prominent Southern Sacred Harp singers (some now deceased), perform for this recording, so it is not strictly a traditional singing, but the singers and their style are definitely traditional, and they sing the notes before each song.
 Excellent liner notes by Daniel Patterson accompanied the original LP.
 The CD is no longer sold by Rounder, but used CDs and mp3 downloads of individual tracks are available from Amazon.com.
 Also, Rounder's distributor placed the recording on YouTube.

 "Showers of Blessings," from the 1995 Garden State Sacred Harp Singing Convention.
 Now available on CD as well as tape.
 An excellent learning and sing-along recording, the 90-minute tape, produced with real-time duplication, has 36 songs, while the CD has 33 songs.
 It was recorded by Bill Houston, digitally remastered for CD by Brad Higgins, produced by Jean Seiler.
 Proceeds support Sacred Harp singings and projects.
 The tape is $12.00, and the CD is $17.00 (prices include shipping).
 Send orders, and make checks payable, to Jean Seiler, 15 Hill Road, Stillwater, NY 12170.